aqual3o/dmas/README.md

 ## Installation

-Use the npm to install dmas
+Use the node package manager (npm) to install dmas

 ```bash
 npm i dmas